 Witcher, Curt Bryan.
 African American genealogy: a bibliography and guide to sources.
 Fort Wayne, Indiana: Round Tower Books, 2000.
-(R,929.10899,W819,201-11209)

 Woodtor, Dee.
 Finding a Place Called Home: A Guide to African-American Genealogy and Historical Identity.
 New York: Random House, 1999.
-(R,929.10899,W898,200-10488)

-A bibliography available from the Documents Section of the State Library (Cultural Education Center, 6th Floor, Albany, NY 12230, (518) 474-5953) includes extensive information about the history of African Americans in New York State: An African American Bibliography: History, January 1992.
+A bibliography available from the Documents Section of the State Library (Cultural Education Center, 6th Floor, Albany, NY 12230, 518-474-5953) includes extensive information about the history of African Americans in New York State: An African American Bibliography: History, January 1992.

 Clarke, Robert L., ed.
 Afro-American History: Sources for Research.
 Washington, D.C.: Howard University Press, 1981.
 Contains a series of detailed essays on the use of various federal records for studying African American history and genealogy.
 (A,973.0496073,N277)

 Library of Congress.
 African American Mosaic: A Library of Congress Resource Guide for the Study of Black History and Culture.
 Washington: The Congress, 1994.
 (LC l.6/4:AF 8)

 Newman, Debra L. Black History: A Guide to Civilian Records in the National Archives.
 Washington, D.C.: National Archives Trust Fund Board, General Services Administration, 1984.
 Briefly describes records relating to African Americans in over 450 different federal government agencies and activities.
-(A and C,016.9730496, N552)